Stand Round my Brave Boys

 The Battle of Culloden during the Jacobite rising.

 Stand Round my Brave Boys is a 1745 song composed by George Frideric Handel.
 It was commissioned to celebrate the Gentlemen Volunteers of the City of London, a regiment raised to resist the Jacobite Rebellion of 1745.
 Handel had close connections with the ruling House of Hanover, and composed several tunes supportive of a loyalist position opposed to the rival Jacobite House of Stuart during his career.
 It was part of the patriotic fervour that also saw God Save the King adopted as a popular song.
 Handel's piece was performed at the Theatre Royal, Drury Lane and then published on 14 November 1745.
 It was later included in the Jacobite Relics, a compilation of songs from the era.

+Lyrics

+The lyrics for From Scourging Rebellion are present in Jacobite Relics where it is set to the tune of another song titled The Thistle and the Rose instead of the tune created by Handel.
+The lyrics present in that book are as follows: